PIH/openmrs-module-mirebalaismetadata/README.md

 metadata.xml files (which only have number suffixes) has `<name>` in the name.
 Try `find-package-by-name.sh ncd`.

+### PIH Concept Managers

+There are two people at PIH who are "Concept Managers" in the sense intended below:
+- Ellen Ball
+- Brandon Istenes

 ### PIH EMR Concept Management Process

 1. Write down your required question/answer/diagnosis in a row in your requirements sheet.
 1. Try and find a suitable concept in the [PIH Concept dictionary](http://concepts.pih-emr.org/).
     1. If there is a suitable concept, then add its ID to your requirements sheet
-    1. If there's no suitable concept, then search for a suitable concept in [CIEL on OCL](https://openconceptlab.org/search/?source=CIEL&q=).
+    1. If there's no suitable concept, then search for a suitable concept in [CIEL on OCL](https://openconceptlab.org/search/?source=CIEL&q=) (it's "see-el").
         1. If there is a suitable concept in CIEL, add the CIEL ID to your requirements sheet and ask Ellen to import the concept from CIEL to PIH.
-        1. If there is no suitable concept in CIEL, then ask Ellen what the best next step is.
-It will be either to
+        1. If there is no suitable concept in CIEL, then ask a Concept Manager for help creating that concept in the PIH concept dictionary.
+Unless the concept is very specific to your implementation, we will probably also propose that concept for inclusion into CIEL via an email to Andy (Andrew Kanter).
+If accepted into CIEL, a Concept Manager will update the PIH entry with the link to the CIEL entry.
-            1. Propose a new concept for CIEL via an email to Andy (Andrew Kanter), and wait for it to be created and for Ellen to import it from CIEL to PIH.
-Once this is done, add the CIEL Concept ID to your requirements sheet.
-This will be the right choice when the concept seems like something that lots of other organizations would want.
-            1. Just create a new concept in the PIH Concept dictionary, then add the PIH ID to your requirements sheet.
-This will be the right choice for things that are very specific to your implementation.
 1. Once you have the concept in the PIH concept server, make sure it has a reference term mapping.
 The ones imported from CIEL should certainly have the CIEL code as a mapping -- if it isn't present, definitely ask Ellen about it.
 Concepts which don't correspond to anything in CIEL should have PIH reference term mappings, for the ID (e.g. "PIH:12345") and for the name (e.g. "PIH:HAS BOO BOO").
 The ID one probably isn't important, actually, but it'll probably exist.
 1. Check that a translation of the concept name exists in your implementation’s language.
 If it doesn't, evaluate whether or not the display name you want for the concept is a direct translation of the English concept name.
     1. If it is, add the display name as the translation for the concept.